Co-Superintendent: Cathy Johnston

 - No team PSA’s are allowed.

-- Radio PSA’s will be submitted electronically as a .wav or mp3 format along with 1 copy of the PSA text.
-No CDs accepted.
+- Radio PSA’s will be submitted electronically as a .wav or mp3 format along with the registration form.

 - Judges will deduct three points from the contestant's speech score for each 30 seconds under or over the time limit.
 (Senior division only.)